juvalen/mongo-docker/README.md

 3. docker3: 34.74.47.211 (Google Cloud)

-In `hosts` write their external address:
+In `hosts` file in local machine write their external address:

 ```
 [masters]